15 apps that read books to you aloud for free: A game changer for book lovers

 Have you ever wanted to continue reading a book while commuting, exercising, or doing daily chores?
 Many readers today prefer listening to books when they cannot sit down and read.
 This growing demand has led to the popularity of apps that read books aloud.

-These apps convert written text into spoken audio, allowing readers to listen to their favorite books anytime.
-With the help of apps that read books aloud, users can enjoy books while multitasking or when reading from a screen becomes inconvenient.
+These apps convert written text into spoken audio, allowing readers to listen to their favourite books anytime.
+Often called apps that read books to you, these tools let users enjoy books while multitasking or when reading from a screen becomes inconvenient.

 As digital reading continues to evolve, these tools are becoming an important part of modern reading habits.
 In the next section, we will explore what apps that read books aloud actually are and how they work.